rocket-icon

 Frequently Asked Questions (FAQs)

-1. How much data do I need to train an AI agent?
+1. How much data is needed to train an AI agent?

-2. Can small recruiting teams train an AI agent?
+2. Can small recruiting teams train an AI agent effectively?

 Yes.
-Small teams can begin with rule based automation and a lightweight model.
-Integrate with your Applicant Tracking System and Recruiting CRM to collect labels over time and progressively improve the agent.
+Small teams can begin with rule-based automation and lightweight models.
+Integrate with your ATS and Recruiting CRM to collect labelled data progressively and improve the agent over time.

-3. How do I measure success after deployment?
+3. How should success be measured after deployment?

 Measure metrics such as time to shortlist, interview acceptance rate, precision at top k candidates and recruiter time saved.
 Track fairness metrics to ensure balanced outcomes.